MaksimIM/JaynesProbabilityTheory/chapter3.md

-So when $k$ reaches 16 even the most advantageous color counts are suppressed at least $10^4$ times more than the most disadvantageous ones with $k=3$.
+So when $k$ reaches 16 even the most advantageous color counts $\vec{N}$ are suppressed at least $10^4$ times more than the most disadvantageous ones with $k=3$.
 So it seems no matter what reasonable prior for the color counts one takes the posterior should be mostly supported on $3\leq k\leq 16.$

 ## Exercise 3.4